 Addressing the challenges for West Africa and this project requires the involvement of and close collaboration between academic experts, engineers, decision-makers and local communities within a joint learning environment.
 Therefore, a ‘learning’ Lab will be set-up.
 This lab brings together experts, decision makers, companies and community leaders within several selected cases to jointly develop knowledge on the linked socio-economic vulnerabilities of coastal communities and to design, select and monitor effects after implementation.
 The lab will be managed by Ghanaian and Cote d’Ivoire partners, as a collaboration between government, universities (perhaps through Delta Alliance) and international and local companies, experts, ngo’s and students and linked to the Abidjan Convention for sharing knowlede in West Africa.
 The Delft University of Technology will support the lab under the framework of its UN-Habitat partnership with knowledge, training and students exchange.

-Within this framework, ‘alliances’ of the private sector (especially tourism, but perhaps fishing and agriculture) and community chiefs will be .
+Within this framework, ‘alliances’ of the private sector (especially tourism, but perhaps fishing and agriculture) and community chiefs will be explored and where possible, set-up.
 Although the tourism sector is and will be hit hard by climate change at the coast, responses are ad hoc, not coordinated and not sustainable due to the lack of knowledge and long-term understanding of the erosion dynamics.
 The project will set-up a cooperation mechanism to respond to the issues more strategically, including the option to (co-) finance coastal protection measures for larger areas through the “alliances”.
 The same accounts for sharing knowledge and approaches at the community level, thus between community chiefs, a network that does not exist yet.

 Economic, social and environmental benefits